In this article

 6. Silence your phone

-A ding or buzz from your phone can ruin your flow and distract you and your interviewer from what you're talking about.
-It's a good idea to put your phone away or in another room before your interview so you can clear your mind and focus on the interview.
+A ding or buzz from your phone can ruin the flow and distract you or your interviewer from the discussion.
+Put your phone away or in another room so you can clear your mind and focus during your Zoom meeting.

 7. Maintain focus